RamkumarNakaraboina/RamkumarNakaraboina/README.md

 # Hi, I'm Nakaraboyina Ramkumar! 👋

 Welcome to my GitHub profile.
 I'm enthusiastic about creating engaging user interfaces and solving problems with Python.
-Currently, I'm actively seeking opportunities in both **Frontend Development** and **Python Development** roles.
+I'm actively seeking opportunities in both **Frontend Development** and **Python Development** roles.

 ## About Me